-Any transfers of a common unit will not be recorded by the transfer agent or recognized by us unless the transfere executes and delivers a transfer application.
-By executing and delivering a transfer application, the transfere of common units:
+Any transfer of common units will not be recorded by the transfer agent or recognized by us unless the transferee executes and delivers a transfer application.
+By executing and delivering a transfer application, the transferee of common units:

-- becomes the record holder of the common units and is an assignee until admitted into our partnership as a substituted limited partner, - automatically requests admission as a substituted limited partner in our partnership, - · agrees to be bound by the terms and conditions of, and executes, our partnership agreement, - · represents that the transferee has the capacity, power and authority to enter into the partnership agreement, - grants powers of attorney to officers of our managing general partner and any liquidator of us as specified in the partnership agreement, and - makes the consents and waivers contained in the partnership agreement.
+- becomes the record holder of the common units and is an assignee until admitted into our partnership as a substituted limited partner, - automatically requests admission as a substituted limited partner in our partnership, - agrees to be bound by the terms and conditions of, and executes, our partnership agreement, - represents that the transferee has the capacity, power and authority to enter into our partnership agreement, - grants powers of attorney to officers of our managing general partner and any liquidator of us as specified in our partnership agreement, and - makes the consents and waivers contained in our partnership agreement.

-An assignee will become a substituted limited partner of our partnership for the transferred common units upon the consent of our managing general partner and the recording of the name of the assignee on our books and records.
-The managing general partner may withhold its consent in its sole discretion.
+An assignee of common units will become a substituted limited partner of our partnership for the transferred common units upon the consent of our managing general partner and the recording of the assignee's name on our books and records.
+Our managing general partner may withhold its consent in its sole discretion.